-Warranty Information
+Warranty information

-This is to certify that v30 lasers are guaranteed by NOVANTA to be free of all defects in materials and workmanship for a period of one year from the date of purchase.
-This warranty does not apply to any defect caused by negligence, misuse (including environmental factors), accident, alteration, or im-proper maintenance.
-We request that you examine each shipment within 10 days of receipt and inform NOVANTA of any shortage or damage.
-If no discrepancies are reported, NOVANTA shall assume the shipment was delivered complete and defect-free.
+This is to certify that v30 lasers are guaranteed by SYNRAD to be free of all defects in materials and workmanship for a period of one year from the date of purchase.
+This warranty does not apply to any defect caused by negligence, misuse (including environmental factors), accident, alteration, or improper maintenance.
+We request that you examine each shipment within 10 days of receipt and inform SYNRAD of any shortage or damage.
+If no discrepancies are reported, SYNRAD shall assume the shipment was delivered complete and defect-free.

-If, within one year from the date of purchase, any part of the v30 laser should fail to operate, contact the NOVANTA Customer Service department at 1.800.NOVANTA1 (outside the U.S. call 1.425.349.3500) and report the problem.
+If, within one year from the date of purchase, any part of the v30 laser should fail to operate, contact the SYNRAD Customer Service department at 1.800.SYNRAD1 (outside the U.S. call 1.425.349.3500) and report the problem.
 When calling for support, please be prepared to provide the date of purchase, model number and serial number of the unit, and a brief description of the problem.
-When returning a unit for service, a Return Authorization (RA) number is required; this number must be clearly marked on the outside of the shipping container for the unit to be properly processed.
-If replacement parts are sent to you, then you are required to send the failed parts back to NOVANTA for evaluation unless otherwise instructed.
+When returning a unit for service, a Return Authorization (RA) number is required; this number must be clearly marked on the outside of the shipping container in order for the unit to be properly processed.
+If replacement parts are sent to you, then you are required to send the failed parts back to SYNRAD for evaluation unless otherwise instructed.

-If your v30 laser fails within the first 45 days after purchase, NOVANTA will pay all shipping charges to and from NOVANTA when shipped as specified by NOVANTA Customer Service.
-After the first 45 days, NOVANTA will continue to pay for the costs of shipping the repaired unit or replacement parts back to the customer from NOVANTA.
-The customer, however, will be responsible for shipping charges incurred when sending the failed unit or parts back to NOVANTA or a NOVANTA Authorized Distributor.
-To maintain your product warranty and to ensure the safe and efficient operation of your v30 laser, only authorized NOVANTA replacement parts can be used.
-This warranty is void if any parts other than those provided by NOVANTA are used.
+If your v30 laser fails within the first 45 days after purchase, SYNRAD will pay all shipping charges to and from SYNRAD when shipped as specified by SYNRAD Customer Service.
+After the first 45 days, SYNRAD will continue to pay for the costs of shipping the repaired unit or replacement parts back to the customer from SYNRAD.
+The customer, however, will be responsible for shipping charges incurred when sending the failed unit or parts back to SYNRAD or a SYNRAD Authorized Distributor.
+In order to maintain your product warranty and to ensure the safe and efficient operation of your Firestar v30 laser, only authorized SYNRAD replacement parts can be used.
+This warranty is void if any parts other than those provided by SYNRAD are used.

-NOVANTA and NOVANTA Authorized Distributors have the sole authority to make warranty statements regarding NOVANTA products.
-NOVANTA and its Authorized Distributors neither assumes nor authorizes any representative or other person to assume for us any other warranties in connection with the sale, service, or shipment of our products.
-NOVANTA reserves the right to make changes and improvements in the design of our products at any time without incurring any obligation to make equivalent changes in products previously manufactured or shipped.
-Buyer agrees to hold NOVANTA harmless from all damages, costs, and expenses relating to any claim arising from the design, manufacture, or use of the product, or arising from a claim that such product furnished Buyer by NOVANTA, or the use thereof, infringes upon any Patent, foreign or domestic.
+SYNRAD and SYNRAD Authorized Distributors have the sole authority to make warranty statements regarding SYNRAD products.
+SYNRAD and its Authorized Distributors neither assumes nor authorizes any representative or other person to assume for us any other warranties in connection with the sale, service, or shipment of our products.
+SYNRAD reserves the right to make changes and improvements in the design of our products at any time without incurring any obligation to make equivalent changes in products previously manufactured or shipped.
+Buyer agrees to hold SYNRAD harmless from any and all damages, costs, and expenses relating to any claim arising from the design, manufacture, or use of the product, or arising from a claim that such product furnished Buyer by SYNRAD, or the use thereof, infringes upon any Patent, foreign or domestic.